 Embark on a journey into the extraordinary world of mummies and mummification.
 Through modern science and engaging multimedia exhibits, this exhibition reveals how the scientific studies of mummies provide a window into the lives of ancient people from every region of the world, offering unprecedented insights into past cultures and civilizations.

-- Egyptian animal mummies, including a cat, falcon, snow rabbit, lizard, weasel, and fish, some of which were deliberately preserved to accompany royals in the afterlife.
+Including a cat, falcon, snow rabbit, lizard, weasel, and fish, some of which were deliberately preserved to accompany royals in the afterlife.

-- MUMAB, the first replication of Egyptian mummification done on a body in 2,800 years.
+The first replication of Egyptian mummification done on a body in 2,800 years.